ElfSundae/AFNetworkExtension/README.md

 ## License

-AFNetworkingExtension is available under the MIT license.
+AFNetworkExtension is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.